avatarsdk/metaperson-loader-unity/README.md

 You have the flexibility to modify these template materials to suit your specific needs, or you can implement a custom version of the **MaterialGenerator**.

 ## How To Get MetaPerson model In GLB Format
-Exporting models from [MetaPerson Creator](https://metaperson.avatarsdk.com/) requires having an AvatarSDK developer account.<br/>
+Exporting models from [MetaPerson Creator](https://metaperson.avatarsdk.com/) requires having an AvatarSDK developer account.

 Follow these steps to get it:
 * Get an AvatarSDK developer account at https://accounts.avatarsdk.com/developer/signup/
 * Create an application with Client credentials Authorization Grant at https://accounts.avatarsdk.com/developer/